Export HEART, NPS, Surveys, and Tags data via API

 What you can export

-There are four Analytics APIs.
+There are five Analytics APIs.
 Choose based on the question you want to answer:

 What are my HEART scores?
 HEART API